JohnArimboor/Numerical-Modeling-Monte-Carlo-Thermodynamics/README.md

 Problem give to solve:-
 The goal of this project is to simulate how real gases behave under high pressure by modeling the microscopic interactions between individual molecules.
 The project aims in taking raw, non-linear physical parameters and build an algorithmic solver for an unsolvable equation using Python and Monte Carlo algorithms and produce data (like molar volume).

 The Roadblock to solve:- The mathematical formula that describes the correction coefficent cannot be solved by conventional mathematical operations.
-It creates a curve so complex that standard calculus cannot calculate the area underneath it.
-We cannot solve this on paper and we need a numerical model.
+We cannot solve this on paper due to a complex fraction calculated inside an exponential function and we need a numerical model.